International Undergraduate Application Guide

 UK and EU applicants

-All UK and EU applicants for undergraduate study, not applying through an agent or partner, must apply through UCAS (Universities and Colleges Admissions Service).
+All prospective undergraduate students (UK, Republic of Ireland, other EU and Non-EU), not applying through an agent or partner, should apply to study at UWS through Universities and Colleges Admissions Service (UCAS).

 Non-EU/non-EEA applicants

-International candidates applying through one of our recognised partners or agents for a full-time undergraduate degree course at UWS can also apply using our online application system.
+In addition, if you are a non-EU applicant and are applying through one of our recognised partners or agents for a full-time undergraduate degree course at UWS can also apply using our Online Application System.

 Step-by-step guide